 Minerva was the daughter of George Farnsworth and Mary Pray.
-She was born in Westford, Vermont, in 1814.
+She was born in Westford, Vermont, on August 1, 1813.

 October 17, 1889

 Died, at her home near Templeton on Saturday morning at 2 o'clock, Mrs. Roba M. Bennett in the 76th year of her age.
 The funeral was held at the family residence on Sunday afternoon, Rev. Fulton of the Carroll Presbyterian Church officiating.
 The remains were interred in the Manning Cemetery, followed there by a large circle of sympathizing friends.

 Roba M. Bennett was born in Westford, Vt., in 1813.
 Moved to Massachusetts in 1830; was married to Russell Bennett in 1836.
 The remainder of the family consisted of three sons, Herbert, George and Albert, the first of whom served in the war of the Rebellion.
 Her husband died in 1860.
 In 1869 Mrs. Bennett and her family came west and located on a farm where the present homestead stands.
 The country was then a bleak prairie with but few settlers for many miles around them.

 It required considerable ambition and energy to leave the old New England home to pass through the hardships and the varied experiences as then existed here.
 Her judgment and pluck proved equal to the emergencies and the fruits of her labor and management remain to day as proof of her successful business capacity.
 By her enterprise, energy and economy she secured herself a competency to meet the emergencies and wants of old age.

 The great field of her mental and physical activities and the object of her solicitous affection was her home and its surroundings.